 Our testing process stopped short of intentionally injuring ourselves to truly assess the quality of each kit’s contents.
 Still, we looked over each kit with care.
 Not all bandaids and trauma shears are made equal, and poor quality stands out like a sore thumb.

 Additionally, we considered size and weight, overall value, and the quality and durability of each kit’s outer case.
-As new first aid kits hit the market, we’ll be sure to check them out in consideration for this list.
-At any given time, this article will include the best premade kits that money can buy.
+As new first-aid kits hit the market, we’ll be sure to consider them for this list.
+This article will include the best premade kits that money can buy at any given time.

 Buyer’s Guide: How to Choose a First-Aid Kit